 - best keyless door lock for business

 Which multiplies the number of potential searches we can rank for and get visitors.
 These aren’t the only keywords that will bring us traffic either.

 If we head over to the Moz Keyword Explorer and paste in the URL for the site that ranks number 1 for “best keyless door lock for office” and select “exact page” and “United States – en-US” we can see the following information:

 So Moz estimates that this single web page ranks for around 1700 keywords, of which 183 are in the top 1-3 positions while 346 are in positions 4-10.
 And these are just the keywords Moz knows about!

-I’m going to say I would write this blog post and I’d be relatively comfortable that over time we could rank fairly well for it if we do everything correctly when we write the actual article and when structuring our site in general (more on how to actually put the article together later).
+I’m going to say I would write this blog post, and I’d be relatively comfortable that over time we could rank fairly well for it if we do everything correctly when we write the actual article, and when structuring our site in general (more on how to do both of those things later).

 Planning out blog structure

 OK, so there will be a few lessons here on different ways to structure your site and add internal linking as you go.

 If you plan this out before you start you will have a much better chance of ranking for every keyword you write about, and trust me, your life will be much easier when choosing what to write, and actually writing it.